Live On Residency Policy

 Full-time freshman students admitted to the summer or fall semesters are required to live on-campus for their first and second academic years.
-Transfer students admitted to the summer or fall semesters are required to live on-campus during their first academic year if they are under the age of 23 or completed less than 60 hours of college credit when they start the semester.
+Transfer students admitted to the summer or fall semesters are required to live on-campus during their first academic year if they are under the age of 23 or completed less than 60 semester credits transferable to CCA when they start the semester.

 Full-time freshman students admitted to the spring are required to live on-campus for their first semester and second academic year.
-Transfer students admitted to the spring semesters are required to live on-campus during their first semester, if they are under the age of 23 or completed less than 60 hours of college credit when they start the semester.
+Transfer students admitted to the spring semesters are required to live on-campus during their first semester, if they are under the age of 23 or completed less than 60 semester credits transferable to CCA when they start the semester.

 Exception applications may be requested and each request is reviewed on an individual basis.
 All exemption applications will require additional verification documentation.

 - Medical Hardship: Student has a medical or accessibility need that cannot be accommodated by CCA.
 A review and confirmation by the CCA Office of Access and Disability Services is required.